masc-ucsc/livehd/docs/projects.md

 * Benchmark a potential replacement of Eigen library with SuperSCS (This is over 70% of the time for large bench.
 Try different libraries pick faster SuperSCS?)
     * gp_qsolve.cpp (location for Eigen)
     * SuperSCS code example in C: https://kul-forbes.github.io/scs/examples_in_c.html
-    * In-place solver leveraging LGraph is also very reasonable as alternative
+    * In-place solver leveraging Lgraph is also very reasonable as alternative

 Some characteristics/thoughts to consider: